Ciridev/Multithreaded_TCPServer/README.md

 # Multithreaded_TCPServer
-A basic TCP multithreaded server class implemented in c++ using winsock
+A basic TCP multithreaded server class designed in c++ using winsock
 ___________________

 INSTRUCTION FOR USE